jjv432/SeniorDesign/MatlabExamples/src/README.md

 ## MATLAB Functions

 There are a number of useful functions provided to make the process of learning ladder logic smoother.
-All of these exist in the _src_ folder of this repo.
+All of these exist in the _src_ folder located in this directory.

 ### edit_simulink_plc.m
 ```
 >> edit_simulink_plc(<FILENAME>);
 ```
- __Overview__: This function helps in editing a Simulink PLC simulation by: running the _plcloadtypes_ command which is necessary for the Ladder Logic to execute; opens the Simulink PLC Ladder Library, which contains all of the PLC Simulink blocks; and opens or a creates a Simulink file called \<FILENAME>\.
+ __Overview__: This function helps in editing a Simulink PLC simulation by: running the _plcloadtypes_ command which is necessary for the Ladder Logic to execute; opens the Simulink PLC Ladder Library which contains all of the PLC Simulink blocks that are used for inputs and outputs; and opens or a creates a Simulink file called \<FILENAME>\.

-__Inputs__: A filename, either of an already existing Simulink file in the current directory, or the name of a new Simulink file (if that filename is not already being used in the current directory).
+__Inputs__: A filename, either of an already existing Simulink file in the current working directory, or the name of a new Simulink file (if that filename is not already being used in the current directory).
+If you use a new Simulink filename, this will automatically be created for the user.

 __Outputs__: N/a